Police ID suspect in attack on doctor, nurses at LA hospital

 Fire officials said three victims were taken to a trauma center in critical condition.
 Police later said one was in critical condition and underwent surgery.

-The first floor of the Encino hospital and some nearby offices were evacuated, police said.
+The first floor of the Encino hospital and some nearby offices were evacuated during the attack, police said.

 He remained inside a room in the hospital for about four hours as SWAT team members tried to unsuccessfully to negotiate with him before he was finally arrested, police said.